linjmeyer/tilt-pitch/README.md

 Tilt data can be logged to [Taplist.io](https://taplist.io/) using the Tilt Integration feature.

 To setup, log into Taplist.io and visit _Account_ > _Integrations_ > _Tilt Hydrometer_.
 Copy the _Webhook URL_ value into your Pitch config as `taplistio_url`.

+## Azure IoT Hub

+Tilt data can be logged as IoT telemetry to Azure IoT hub and processed by a variety of services like Event Hubs, Stream Analytics and Power BI.

+To set up, follow the instructions at [Microsoft Learn](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) to configure the IoT hub and create a new device to receive your Tilt's measurements.

 # Examples